 What is the Phonetic Name Initiative?

 Have you had to correct how people pronounce your name?
 Have you ever wondered how to pronounce someone’s name?
 Being able to pronounce someone’s name correctly is important in creating an inclusive environment.
 At Taubman College, we are working on an initiative to help bridge this gap.
-For the academic year 2019-2020 we are launching the “Phonetic Name Initiative.”
+For the academic year 2020-2021, we are launching Year Two of the “Phonetic Name Initiative.”
 Given the uncertainty of in-person learning, it is now more important than ever to build connections with your peers and properly learn how to pronounce their names the way that they prefer to do so.
 We want to build community regardless if we are in person or physically distanced.

 Why is it important?

 Student’s socio-emotional well-being and world view are impacted by the way instructors and peers pronounce their names.
 Mispronunciation of someone’s name can lead them to shy away from their culture and families.
-In some cases, people prefer to Americanize or not use their name at all to avoid having to constantly having to teach people how to pronounce their name.
-This can result in an environment with lack of trust and communicates disrespect.
+In some cases, people prefer to Americanize or not use their name at all to avoid having to constantly have to teach people how to pronounce their name.
+This can result in an environment with a lack of trust and communicates disrespect.
 Faculty and staff are also affected by this.

 This op-ed article, titled “Names That Are Unfamiliar to You Aren’t ‘Hard,’ They're ‘Unpracticed’” offers excellent insight into what it can feel like for someone with an unfamiliar name in American society today.